Menu

 CONCURRENT ENROLLMENT

 PTCC’s Concurrent Enrollment Program allows high school students the opportunity to take college-level courses at their high school, taught by college-approved high school teachers.
-Students earn both college credit and high school credit.
-That means that you have access to all of the student activities, academic resources, and professional staff that are a part of any college experience, and as equally important, you will be held to the same academic standards as on-campus students.
+Students earn both college credit and high school credit, have access to all student activities, academic resources, and professional staff that are a part of any college experience.
+As equally important, students will be held to the same academic standards as on-campus students.

 Getting Started

 PTCC has created a concurrent enrollment orientation video for students interested in taking concurrent enrollment courses.
 This orientation video will provide an overview of concurrent enrollment program, discuss what it takes to be a successful college student, review eligibility requirements, FERPA information, and much more.
-The intended outcome of these sessions is to provide students and their parents/guardians with the information that they need to make an informed choice regarding participating in college courses in high school.
+The intended outcome of this video is to provide students with the information they need to make an informed choice about taking concurrent enrollment classes.

-To participate in concurrent enrollment courses, students must meet both PSEO eligibility requirements and specific course placement requirements.
-Students who do not meet PSEO eligibility requirements may submit a waiver.
+To participate in concurrent enrollment courses, students must meet both Concurrent Enrollment eligibility requirements and course placement requirements.
+Students who do not meet the Concurrent Enrollment eligibility requirements may submit a waiver.

-Most concurrent enrollment courses require that students meet specific assessment scores in order to register for the course.
-Students can review course placement information, course descriptions, goal areas, etc. for common concurrent enrollment courses offered at high school partner schools in
+Most concurrent enrollment courses require that students have met specific benchmarks (such as GPA, MCA, or ACT assessments) in order to register for the course.
+Students can review course placement information, course descriptions, goal areas, etc. for common concurrent enrollment courses offered at partner high school schools.

 • Registering for a course